 The most plausible improvements include stronger dial work, better case finishing, and a slimmer overall profile.
 Tudor could also introduce a more interesting complication set than a simple date, as long as it fits the price tier and keeps the watch coherent.

 The investment case here depends entirely on execution.
-Dress watches usually appreciate slower than sports models, but a distinctive design or a genuinely limited production run can create collector pull.
-If Tudor delivers a standout dial, a meaningful complication, or a tightly produced special variant, early examples could gain attention.
+Dress watches usually appreciate slower than sports models, but a distinctive design or a genuinely limited production run can create real collector pull.
+If Tudor delivers a standout dial, a meaningful complication, or a tightly produced special variant, early examples could gain serious attention.

 Could Tudor Reissue the Submariner or Big Block Chronograph for Its Centenary?

 The value logic here is driven by scarcity plus heritage.
-Anniversary linked releases often do well when production is genuinely constrained and the watch has distinct features that separate it from the standard catalog.
+Anniversary linked releases often perform well when production is genuinely constrained and the watch has distinct features that separate it from the standard catalog.

 Will the Ranger Collection Expand Beyond Its Current Single Model?